cosminc98/books-recommender-sagemaker-fm/README.md

 * "Der entzauberte Regenbogen.
 Wissensch..." by "Richard Dawkins"
 * "Wild Cards (Volume 1)" by "George R.R.
 Martin"
 * "Blood of the Fold (Sword of Truth, Bo..." by "Terry Goodkind"

+<a name="pretrained-model"></a>
+## Pretrained Model

+You require multiple files to run the inference notebook:
+1. The factorization machine model parameters which you need not download as SageMaker can deploy an endpoint using the S3 object at [this URL](https://cosminc98-public-models.s3.eu-central-1.amazonaws.com/books-recommender/factorization-machine/model.tar.gz).
+2. The other files are contained in [this archive](https://cosminc98-public-models.s3.eu-central-1.amazonaws.com/books-recommender/factorization-machine/preprocessing_assets.zip), and you need to have it available on the local file system of your notebook instance.